What are the Most Important SOC Skills

 As I sat and thought about the two most important SOC analyst skills, I started to write them down, and my list turned into eight items.
 This is What are the Most Important SOC Skills?

-This is my list of examples of the content that I have covered so far.
+This is my list of examples of the content I have covered.

 Cybersecurity Analysis